 Christmas is one of the busiest times of the year.
 It’s easy to feel stressed and overworked during the holiday season.
 When you are on your best crutches, it’s even worse.
 If your mom or a mom you are friends with usually does it all, but this year, has to do the same things on one foot, there are plenty of things you can do to help.
 Here are just a few.

-Mom usually does a lot of baking around Christmas and while everyone will missed the homemade goodies, it is not something she can easily do on crutches.
+Mom usually does a lot of baking around Christmas, and while everyone will miss the homemade goodies, it is not something she can easily do on crutches.
 Instead of expecting it, visit a few church cookie walks and gather the cookies you will need for the gifts and get together.
 Save mom some hassle and still enjoy cookies!

 If mom still wants to do much of the work on her own, you need to offer to help in any and every way you can.
 That might mean labeling invites, making calls, or whatever else she needs you to do.